MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-talent-pools.md

 >[!NOTE]
 > When you add new candidates or applicants, the new additions can take up to 15 minutes to be indexed for search.

 With the improved search experience, you can search through all candidate documents and filter by silver medalists, sources, skills, education, and more.
-In previous versions, you had to specify the entity you wanted to search through, but Attract can now search all candidate-related fields and rank the results intelligently.
+In previous versions, you had to specify the entity you wanted to search through.
+Attract can now search all candidate-related fields and rank the results.

-1. To start a new search over the candidate database, enter the text you want to search for in the search box in the **Talent pools** tab.
+1. To start a new search through the candidate database, enter the text that you want to search for in the search box on the **Talent pools** tab.

-You can type the candidate's name or any attributes you're looking for.
-Separate attributes with a space.
+You can type the candidate's name or any attributes that you're looking for.
+To separate attributes, use a space.

-You can narrow down your results either by changing your search query or by using the smart filters on the left side of the page.
+You can narrow your results either by changing your search query or by using the smart filters on the left side of the page.

 The search results show highlights for the various attributes that matched your search query.
-Click on any candidate you're interested in to view their profile.
+Select any candidate that you're interested in to view their profile.

 ### Syntax highlights